MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-classic.md

     Other types of files can be added for protection when you [change the types of files to protect](deploy-aip-scanner-configure-install.md#change-which-file-types-to-protect).

-**Example:** After inspecting .txt files, the scanner can't apply a label that's configured for classification only, because the .txt file type doesn't support classification only.
+**Example**: After inspecting .txt files, the scanner can't apply a label that's configured for classification only, because the .txt file type doesn't support classification only.

 However, if the label is configured for both classification and protection, and the .txt file type is included for the scanner to protect, the scanner can label the file.